shengtu0328/myHugoWebsite/github_blog/content/posts/english_writing_daily_004.md

 take me for example, you might think that at 40 years old i must have some secret weapon  to  pass  the telts exam **with flying color(*出色*地;）.**

-here s the reality，Considering how busy the work is ,even if i squeeze  every spare  second  out of my day,there s not so much time left for studying, if it werent for my longstanding interest in english and never giving up  on it,passing the IELTS would be  **down right  （彻底的）** impossible.
+here s the reality，Considering how busy the work is ,even if i squeeze  every spare  second  out of my day,there s not so much time left for studying, if it werent for my **longstanding(长期间的)** interest in english and never giving up  on it,passing the IELTS would be  **down right  （彻底的）** impossible.

 so lets get real,the first role in learning english is to **ditch(抛弃)** those fantasies,facing the truth and plan for the long haul